andreashandel/IDEMAbook/docs/index.md

 ## Computer exercises
 Modern infectious disease epidemiology is inherently computational.
-As such, models feature prominently in this book.
+While this book does not assume knowledge of or teach modeling, models feature prominently in this book.
 As a complement to this book, I wrote a user-friendly R package, DSAIDE, which allows the reader to explore and further learn all the topics discussed in this book through hands-on computer exercises.
 These computer exercises and the use of the DSAIDE package do not require coding skills.
 At the end of each chapter, I mention which simulation/app from the DSAIDE package corresponds to the material covered in the chapter.
 For an overview and introduction to the DSAIDE package, including how to install it and get started, please read [@handel17].

 ## Recommended complementary resources